An often overlooked effect (bitcrushers), can bring your tracks to life if used correctly.

 - Crush reduces the bit depth of your audio, reducing the quality of audio samples.

-- DWSP is downsampling, which reduces sample rate.
+- DWSP is downsampling, which reduces the sample rate.

 Bit depth reduction, sample rate reduction and drive are very powerful tools, and you’re very rarely going to be using them maxed out.